NinaZumel/dark_tales_sleuth/content/blog/2021-01-14-wrapping-up-volume-one.md

 ---
 title: "Wrapping up Volume One!"
 date: "2021-01-14"
-categories:
-  - "evening-tales-for-the-winter-1856"
 tags:
-  - "ghost-stories"
-  - "gothic-tales"
-  - "james-ridley"
-  - "tales-of-the-genii"
+  - Evening Tales for the Winter
-  - "valancourt-books"
+  - James Ridley
+  - Tales of the Genii
 ---

 I'll finish up my posts on Volume One of _Evening Tales for the Winter_ with a brief discussion of the remaining three stories.

-"[The Cavern of Death](https://archive.org/details/eveningtalesfor00unkngoog/page/n124/mode/2up)" is a longer novella in the gothic style, set (of course) in the depths of the Black Forest.
+"[**The Cavern of Death**](https://archive.org/details/eveningtalesfor00unkngoog/page/n124/mode/2up)" is a longer novella in the gothic style, set (of course) in the depths of the Black Forest.
 It starts out well enough, with a handsome young couple in love, an interfering father, intrigue, family skeletons, and the mysterious dark cavern of the title.
 I confess that I gave up about midway through.
 Full-blown gothic isn't one of my preferred genres, and this got a little too gothic for me.

 <!--more-->